ethereum/consensus-specs/specs/electra/fork.md

     return GENESIS_FORK_VERSION
 ```

-## Fork to EIP-6110
+## Fork to Electra

 ### Fork trigger

 TBD.
 This fork is defined for testing purposes, the EIP may be combined with other consensus-layer upgrade.
 For now, we assume the condition will be triggered at epoch `ELECTRA_FORK_EPOCH`.

-Note that for the pure EIP-6110 networks, we don't apply `upgrade_to_electra` since it starts with EIP-6110 version logic.
+Note that for the pure Electra networks, we don't apply `upgrade_to_electra` since it starts with Electra version logic.

 ### Upgrading the state

 If `state.slot % SLOTS_PER_EPOCH == 0` and `compute_epoch_at_slot(state.slot) == ELECTRA_FORK_EPOCH`,
-an irregular state change is made to upgrade to EIP-6110.
+an irregular state change is made to upgrade to Electra.

 ```python
 def upgrade_to_electra(pre: deneb.BeaconState) -> BeaconState: